SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Illinois Institute of Technology Lewis College of Human Sciences discussed hypothetical scenarios like what one would do if accepted to all applied schools and preferences between Dr. Phil or Super Nanny.
+Students said the most interesting questions asked at Illinois Institute of Technology Lewis College of Human Sciences discussed hypothetical scenarios about school acceptances and preferences between Dr. Phil and Super Nanny.

 What was the most difficult question?